Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Discussion

 \textbf{Foster Sustainability as Both Material and Emotional Practice.} Sustainability in modular robots requires addressing both material longevity and emotional continuity.
 Materially, designs should facilitate easy repair, repurposing, and upgrading of individual modules to prevent full-system replacement and reduce e-waste.
 Emotionally, continuity can be supported by allowing certain modules or forms to persist across upgrades, enabling users to carry memories and identity connections into the future.
 As participants noted, familiarity with old modules can evoke nostalgia and strengthen attachment, making robots feel like companions rather than disposable tools.
+Evidence from care settings with the therapeutic robot PARO similarly shows that long-term engagement with a single, familiar robot can help reduce agitation and loneliness and support more positive care experiences for older adults \cite{6650427, hung2019benefits}.
 Designers and researchers should therefore enhance the perceived value of robots by encouraging practices of repair and retention, creating products that grow more meaningful over time rather than depreciating with obsolescence \cite{chapman2009design, hebrok2014design}.

 \textbf{Embrace Modularity as a Mechanism for Lifespan-Centered Design.} Ultimately, the philosophical value of modularity extends beyond technical efficiency.
 Modularity enables users to imbue robots with personal meaning, ensures their relevance across multiple life stages, and supports ecological responsibility through continuity of use.
 By integrating personalization, adaptability, and sustainability into a mutually reinforcing cycle, modular design allows robots to evolve into long-term companions, that are extensions of the self that carry both practical utility and symbolic significance.
 This principle challenges designers to think not only about immediate usability but about how robots can endure as artifacts of shared histories, identity, and care, sustaining human–robot relationships across decades.